 Apart from Constitutional provisions in force with regard to the operations, budget and closing account of the Bank, the Board of Directors shall, with the approval of the Minister of Finance, lay down all rules and regulations concerning the administrative and financial affairs of the Bank, including staff and accounting matters, without being limited in all this by the provisions of the Public Tenders and Civil Service Laws.

-The provisions concerning advance control in Law No. (30) of 1964 establishing the Audit Bureau shall not apply to the operations of the Central Bank.
-The functions of the Audit Bureau shall be limited to auditing the accounts and assets of the Bank, and the Bureau shall not, in any manner, interfere in the operations of the Bank or question its policy.
-The technical officer of the Audit Bureau, assigned to audit the operations of the Bank, shall have adequate technical qualifications and special experience in banking business.
+The provisions concerning advance control in Law No. (30) of 1964 establishing the State Audit Bureau shall not apply to the operations of the Central Bank.
+The functions of the State Audit Bureau shall be limited to auditing the accounts and assets of the Bank, and the Bureau shall not, in any manner, interfere in the operations of the Bank or question its policy.
+The technical officer of the State Audit Bureau, assigned to audit the operations of the Bank, shall have adequate technical qualifications and special experience in banking.

 - to exercise the privilege of the issue of currency on behalf of the State;